Winter in a UNESCO World Natural Heritage Site

 The Dolomites at play with the forces of winter

 The magical spinning wheel constantly turns on the Latemar and Catinaccio massifs.
 Rock cathedrals, towers and gullies point at the wide blue sky.
 And when in winter the summits gleam even whiter than usual, the numerous pistes, sun-drenched trails and countless hiking trails are the place to experience the meaning of the depths of winter.

 Action between snow and sky

-The Carezza ski area offers enthusiastic tobogganers, downhill and cross-country skiers a total of 4 toboggan runs, 40 kilometres of pistes and some 16 kilometres of cross-country trails.
+The Carezza ski area offers enthusiastic tobogganers, downhill and cross-country skiers a total 40 kilometres of pistes and beautiful cross-country trails.
 Enjoy a snowshoe excursion or set out in your hiking boots along wellprepared routes.
 Ski touring allows you to experience the wilder side of winter, or you can make snow angels in the deep snow and admire the ice sculptures.
 There are highlights for the kids in no fewer than 3 children’s areas!
 The list is endless – but the winter season is not.
 So get out into the valleys, up into the mountains, or high up onto the slopes!

 Magic, fun and adventures in the Dolomites